Nitrolabs/nitro-ribbon/README.md

 # Demo
 This plugin is available as a [Meteor package](https://github.com/NitroLabs/meteor-ribbon)

-There is also a live demo [here].
+There is also a live demo [ribbon.meteor.com].
 The source code for the demo is also on Github [https://github.com/NitroLabs/meteor-ribbon-demo](https://github.com/NitroLabs/meteor-ribbon-demo)

 # Example
 Include the css and js files from the build folder: